 Nematodes are microscopic worms that cause odd swelling on roots, yellow foliage, wilting, and stunting in plants.
 They are easily spread on your garden tools and boots.
 The key to treating these pests on tomatoes is sanitation.
 Sterilize your tools, boots, and gloves.
 Clean potentially contaminated pots with a 10% bleach/water solution.
 Remove and destroy all infected plants.
 Remove as much of the infected surrounding soil as possible.
 To treat the soil, plant the marigolds, and then when they are done flowering, dig them under.
 The chemicals that are released are abhorrent to nematodes.
 Also, only plant nematode-resistant tomatoes, which will have an “N” listed under the plant name.

 Slugs and snails

-Handpick these slimy pests or make trap with a shallow pans of beer placed near the plants.
-If you would rather drink your beer, use one tablespoon of flour, 1/8 teaspoon of yeast and one cup of water.
+Slugs and snails are ever-present in my neck of the woods.
+They will eat both foliage and fruit near the soil surface, leaving holes in tomatoes and leaves.
+Handpick these slimy pests or make traps with shallow pans of beer placed near the plants.
+If you would rather drink your beer, use one tablespoon (14 ml.) of flour, 1/8 teaspoon (0.5 ml.) of yeast, and one cup (236 ml.) of water.
 Commercial baits work as well.
 Also, to discourage snails and slugs, mulch around the tomatoes with coarse hay or place rough rocks around plants.

-Spray foliage in the morning to disrupt their feeding pattern and dislodge eggs, nymphs and pupae.
+Whiteflies primarily affect greenhouse or houseplant grown tomatoes.
+Spray foliage in the morning to disrupt their feeding pattern and dislodge eggs, nymphs, and pupae.
 Lower temps will also reduce whitefly activity.
 A natural predator, Encarsia formosa can reduce populations.